 Athene Holding: 4Q Earnings Snapshot

-PEMBROKE, Bermuda (AP) _ Athene Holding Ltd. (ATH) on Wednesday reported fourth-quarter net income of $1.09 billion.
+HAMILTON, Bermuda (AP) — Athene Holding Ltd. (ATH) on Wednesday reported fourth-quarter net income of $1.09 billion.

-The Pembroke, Bermuda-based company said it had profit of $5.44 per share.
+The Hamilton, Bermuda-based company said it had profit of $5.44 per share.
 Earnings, adjusted for non-recurring gains, came to $2.85 per share.

 The results exceeded Wall Street expectations.
 The average estimate of three analysts surveyed by Zacks Investment Research was for earnings of $2.16 per share.

-Note: This story has been corrected to show that Athene is based in Hamilton, Bermuda, not Pembroke.